Pollard Financial Services

 Common Mistakes

-- The File Sharing Trap: Attempting to share Fund Reports using standard Salesforce Files, which hits the 2,000-entity sharing limit when funds have 100k+ investors.
+- The File Sharing Trap: Sharing Fund Reports using standard Salesforce Files hits the 2,000-entity sharing limit when funds have 100k+ investors.

-- Chatter Group Overuse: Using Chatter Groups for report sharing, which fails to handle the “point-in-time” access requirement (losing access to history when leaving a group).
+- Chatter Group Overuse: Using Chatter Groups for report sharing fails the “point-in-time” access requirement (access to history is lost when leaving a group).

 - Over-licensing Internal Users: Proposing Sales Cloud for all internal staff when Lightning Platform licenses often suffice for custom investment objects.

-- Role Hierarchy Explosion: Creating a unique role for every Sales Rep (800+), leading to significant performance degradation.
+- Role Hierarchy Explosion: Creating a unique role for every Sales Rep (800+) causes significant performance degradation.

 Strong Patterns